EstebanParamo/reservoir-levels-analysis-using-swot/raster_example_files.md

 This example dataset allows you to test the script with real SWOT data and a reservoir shapefile.
 The files include:

-- Clip shape for Chuza reservoir, located in Colombia, because the reservoir lies between two scenes, it is necesary to have both to procees all the **wse** data for the reservoir:
+- Clip shape (.gpkg) for Chuza reservoir.

 - **.nc** files from SWOT raster scenes **073F and 074F**, dates included:
   - 2023/09/04